Direct Coupling Analysis of Epistasis in Allosteric Materials: Mechanical interpretation of mutation costs and epistasis

 \section{Mechanical interpretation of mutation costs and epistasis}

 Let us denote by $\epsilon$ the set of nodes where ligand binding takes place, e.g.\ for ligand binding at the allosteric site $\epsilon = ({\cal A}l)$ with size $\dim(\epsilon)=n_0$.
 Such event imposes a displacement ${\bf R}^{\epsilon}$ on the nodes $\epsilon$ which imparts locally a force $\bm{F}^{\epsilon}$ and induces a response ${\bf R}^{\epsilon \rightarrow r}$ on all the other nodes $r$.
-Clearly $\dim(\epsilon) + \dim(r)=L^d$ where $L^d$ is the total number of nodes for a network of size $L$ in $d$ dimensions; for the example of binding to the allosteric site $r=({\cal A}c, b)$, where $b$ stands for the ``bulk'' of nodes not belonging neither to the allosteric nor to the active site.
-(In this paper we consider networks as in Fig.\ 1A of the main text, with $d=2$, $L=12$ and $n_0=4$ for both active and allosteric site).
-The relation between force and overall response field is written in terms of the dynamical matrix $\bm{{\cal M}}$ \be \lp \rp =\bm{{\cal M}} \lp \rp \ee hence $\bm{{\cal M}}$ is endowed with a block structure as follows
+Clearly $\dim(\epsilon) + \dim(r)=L^d$ where $L^d$ is the total number of nodes for a network of size $L$ in $d$ dimensions; for the example of binding to the allosteric site $r=({\cal A}c, b)$, where $b$ stands for the ``bulk'' of nodes belonging neither to the allosteric nor to the active site.
+(In this paper we consider networks as in Fig.\ \ref{fig:msa}A of the main text, with $d=2$, $L=12$ and $n_0=4$ for both active and allosteric site).
+Considering the deformation as a linear response to the external force, the relation between force and overall response field is written in terms of the dynamical matrix $\bm{{\cal M}}$ \be \lp \rp =\bm{{\cal M}} \lp \rp \ee hence $\bm{{\cal M}}$ is endowed with a block structure as follows